-Investors may realise their Units of the Sub-Fund or Class of a Sub-Fund on any Dealing Day.
+Investors may realise their Units on any Dealing Day.
 Units in respect of realisation forms received and accepted by the Managers by 3.30 p.m.
-Singapore time on a Dealing Day shall be realised on historical pricing basis at the realisation price determined at the close of business on the calendar day immediately preceding the date of the redemption of the Units calculated in accordance with the provisions of the Deed (as summarised in paragraph 12.3.3 below).
+Singapore time on a Dealing Day shall be realised on forward pricing basis at that Dealing Day's realisation price calculated in accordance with the provisions of the Deed (as summarised below).
 Realisation forms received after 3.30 p.m. or on a day which is not a Dealing Day shall be treated as having been received on the next Dealing Day.